mindis/snowplow.github.com/_posts/2013-10-21-scripting-hadoop-part-1-adventures-with-scala-rhino-and-javascript.md

  * Evaluate some JavaScript into a Some(Boolean),
  * returning None if this evaluation failed.
  *
- * @param js The valid JavaScript to evaluate
+ * @param js The JavaScript to evaluate
  * @param vars A Map of variables to pass into
  * the JavaScript
  * @return An Option-boxed Boolean